 Our team of experts offers a range of consultative services, both remote and on-site, to shelters as requested.
 Topics include outbreak assistance, dog/cat housing, enrichment, intake protocols, vaccine protocols and infectious disease outbreak.
 We offer subsidized diagnostic services to registered brick-and-mortar animal shelters and humane organizations in certain states along the East Coast through our Maddie's® Shelter Lab program (made possible by funding from Maddie's Fund®).
 We also provide outreach services to support communities in need.

 To provide veterinary students and practitioners with specialized knowledge of shelter medicine practice and the skills to enhance the medical and behavioral health of companion animals.

 This mission is delivered through the following core strategies:

-Training of veterinary students and practitioners in the problems of homeless animals, the animal sheltering system, and medical and behavioral care of individual animals and the shelter population as a whole
+Training of veterinary students and practitioners in the challenges of homeless animals, animal sheltering systems, and provision of medical and behavioral care for individual animals and shelter populations

-- Advanced training of veterinary students, interns, and fellows to become experts and future leaders in the shelter medicine specialty field
+Advanced training of veterinary students, interns, and fellows who become experts and future leaders in shelter medicine

-Outreach consultation services to assist shelters with implementation of industry best practices regarding animal health and welfare and provision of disease outbreak diagnosis, response, and prevention strategies
+Outreach consultation services to assist shelters with implementing the industries best practices regarding animal health and welfare

-Our vision is an army of practice-ready shelter veterinarians who have the knowledge, experience, and wisdom to join a shelter and make an immediate positive impact for shelter animals and the communities they live in.
+Our vision is an army of practice-ready shelter veterinarians who have the knowledge, experience, and wisdom to join humane and municipal organizations and make an immediate impact for shelter animals and communities.

 Made Possible by Maddie